ortiza5/modding-vivaldi/advanced-js/mutation-observers.md

 The handler function is run whenever a mutation of the types you configured is detected.

 The list of mutations should be passed in as a parameter to allow the function to perform different actions depending on the contents of the mutations.
-In the example, this parameter is named `mutatations` and included like so:
+In the example, this parameter is named `mutations` and included like so:

 ```JavaScript
 function callBack (mutations) {